avinashzen123/TOGAF/Notes.md

 In Phase G, the emphasis is on ensuring that the implementation projects conform to the defined architecture, and this includes managing and addressing risks.

+**Which of the following is  an aspect of phase H?**
+    Ensure that the architecture lifecycle is maintained Ensure that the Architecture Governance Framework is executed Ensure that the Enterprise Architecture Capability meets current requirements Develop Change Requirements to Meet Performance Targets

+In which Phase is the risk identification and mitigation assessment worksheets are maintained as governance artifacts and are kept up-to-date?
+    Phase G

+**What does the Conceptual Structure of Architecture Governance Framework contain?**
+    Process, Content, Repository and Process Flow Control

+**In which phase is Capability Assessment carried out**
+    It is first carried out in Phase A and updated in Phase E

+What is the TOGAF Technical Reference Model : It describes a fundamental architecture upon which other, more specific, architectures can be based

 <hr/>

 SWOT Analysis :